benrobjoh/Comics/README.md

 1. Enter your public and private key in *ComicViewController+ViewModel.swift* in the initializer for the `MarvelAPIClient` on line 23.
 2. The app will prompt you to enter a public and private key if you run the app without completing step 1.

+Press the key button in the upper-left to delete the current keys and enter a new key.

 Choose which comic's information you would like to view by entering the `comicId` on line 21 of *ComicViewController+ViewModel.swift*.
+It defaults to "41188", **Avengers Vs. X-Men** #1.

 ## Running the tests